dgray001/gray_online/PLANS.md

  - add abstract dialog then add confirm dialog for confirming actions
  - when joining a lobby room determine if game is currently in progress => then check if joinee is a player => if not join as viewer
  - Viewer updates stored in game base => backend sends viewer updates
+ - Add function lock => replace LobbyRoom::refresh_rooms_running with function lock
+ - Resign button causes resign => AI takes over
+ - When dc'ed the AI takes over temporarily => if dc'ed for too long the AI takes over
+ - Can launch game with AI